Trekking in Nepal during June

-This is the spring season, and flowers are in bloom in the middle hills of Nepal.
-Rhododendron forests can be very colorful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few.
-The clouds can begin to form in the later part of the day, and it can start raining in the lower altitude and snow in the higher elevations during late afternoon or evening.
-This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
+This is the spring season, and flowers bloom in the middle hills of Nepal.
+Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom, Magnolias and wild orchids, to name a few.
+However, the clouds can begin to form in the latter part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
+This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the following day.

-- There will still be a lot fewer trekkers on the trail and in the lodges if you go trekking during February to the popular trekking areas where there are lodges.
+- There will still be fewer trekkers on the trail and lodges if you go trekking during February to the popular trekking areas where there are lodges.

 - You will be warm to hot while hiking during the daytime.

-- You can use the internet better for weather forecast and temperatures
+- You can use the internet better for weather forecasts and temperatures.

 - There will be fewer people queuing for hot showers.

 - The flowers will be blooming at altitudes above 4500 meters.

 Can I do a high-altitude trek in Nepal during June?

 You can undoubtedly do a high-altitude trek in Nepal during June.
 This is a better time to do a high-altitude trek than February or March.
 This is because we receive some monthly precipitation for a few days.
 We receive more massive snowfalls during February and March.